datawire/forge/docs/docs/intro/overview.md

 * **Templating** Use Jinja2 templates with your Kubernetes manifest files.
 A typical model is for your operations team to write standard Kubernetes manifest files for use by development, while developers fill in the service-specific information in the `service.yaml` file.

 * **Fast** Forge includes a number of features to accelerate deployment, including parallel builds, incremental builds, and request caching.

+* **Profiles** Forge lets you create and define custom profiles, which let you customize how you deploy your service(s) to a given environment (e.g., QA, staging, production).

 * **Plug-in support** Forge includes support for additional plug-ins that run as part of the build/deploy process.
 An example plug-in is Forge's support for Istio.